radut/docker-liferay-6.2/README.md

 ```

 This will make the container **lep-mysql** accessable from the container **lep-portal** via the environment variable **db_lr**.
 The dockerfile of the image m451/docker-liferay-6.2 is configured to use the properties within the **/config** folder of this repository.
 This will configure Liferay to use **jdbc:mysql://db_lr/liferaydb** as database with the username and password we just used when we created the MySql container.

+Note that startup can take a while, you should wait till you see "INFO: Server startup in xxx ms" before trying to access the application via your web browser.